-A master’s degree in sports medicine is a natural fit for health care professionals who desire a specialty practice working with athletes.
+A master’s degree in sports medicine is a natural fit for health care professionals who desire a specialty practice working with athletes and active populations.
 A sports medicine master’s degree can open up opportunities to work with various sports teams (high school, collegiate and professional) and in sports-related facilities.
 In addition, this degree provides appropriate credentials for teaching in higher-education settings.

 UWS chiropractic students can concurrently enroll in the sports medicine program, saving time and money.
-If a student enrolls in the sports medicine program in 6th quarter, he or she can finish the DC and sports medicine programs together.
+If a student enrolls in the sports medicine program in 6th quarter, they can finish the chiropractic and sports medicine programs together.

 What do you need?